marklasia/smart-contracts/README2.md

 Where required, other contracts will check if an address is whitelisted on this contract.

 ## ExchangeRates
-`ExchngeRates` is used as a central loction to retrieve off-chain fiat:eth prices and put them on chain.
+`ExchangeRates` is used as a central loction to retrieve off-chain fiat:eth prices and put them on chain.
 Calls can be made recursively for an indefinite period of time.
 This means that this contract can self-update at a given interval.
 It can also handle any number of fiat currencies.

 Given the above information, this contract allows for any number of contracts to use any number of fiat prices around the globe on-chain.